lucisaldanha/lusalga.github.io/README.md

 ### `State we are at`
- - Website runs on local host;
- - Raw template.
+ - Welcome to my portfolio website!

 ### `Next steps`

  - Next personalized Logo and Icon.
  - Set up new email for contact.
 Added but not work, shows 405 error message.
+ - Add Resume page.
+Working on new branch.
+ - Fix 404 page, not working on mobile view.

 ### `Past steps`